2020–present United States ammunition shortage: Demand

+Supply

 The pandemic reduced the production and import of certain raw materials, including lead, required to manufacture ammunition.

 On July 28, 2020, Remington Outdoor Company filed for Chapter 11 bankruptcy protection.
 Vista Outdoor purchased Remington's ammunition plants and brands at auction in September 2020.
 Chris Metz, Vista Outdoor's chief executive officer, said of Remington's ammunition plant in Arkansas that "during the bankruptcy the plant was functioning at about 10% capacity before Vista Outdoor took over."
 In April 2021, Remington Ammunition announced that its Arkansas plant was back to running 24/7 at full capacity.